complyue/hadui/README.md

 ## Orientation

-hadui is data science oriented,
-It is not suitable as a general purpose web framework.
+hadui is data science oriented, it is not suitable as a general purpose web framework.

-All exported functions from all modules in the stack project of matter, are exposed to frontend in a flat name space. this is ideal to support analytical workflows, but overly open or even prohibitive to support business workflows.
+All exported functions from all modules in the stack project of matter, are exposed to frontend in a flat name space.
+This is ideal to support analytical workflows, but overly open or even prohibitive to support business workflows.